-Aspirin poisoning can occur rapidly after taking a high dose or develop gradually after taking low doses repeatedly.
+Aspirin poisoning can occur rapidly after taking a single high dose or develop gradually after taking lower doses for a long time.

 Symptoms may include ringing in the ears, nausea, vomiting, drowsiness, confusion, and rapid breathing.

 The diagnosis is based on blood tests and the person's symptoms.

 Treatment involves giving activated charcoal by mouth or stomach tube, giving fluids and bicarbonate by vein, and, for severe poisoning, undergoing hemodialysis Hemodialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
 There are a number of reasons... read more .